illgeece/misc/dmhelper/README.md

-# DM Helper - AI Dungeon Master's Companion
+# DM Helper - AI  Companion

 An intelligent assistant for Dungeon Masters that combines conversational AI with specialized D&D tools and knowledge management.
+My first foray into AI agent coding.
+Works, but too huge and messy to try and fix and improve.
+No longer in use.
 ## Features

 - **Conversational AI**: Natural language Q&A about rules, lore, NPCs, and items